CLI Usage

 $ heroku apps:info --remote production

-Alternatively, the app name can be specified by setting the HEROKU_APP
+Alternatively, specify the app name by setting the HEROKU_APP

 environment variable.